AEGEE/MyAEGEE/README.md

 cd MyAEGEE
 vagrant up
 ```

+You will have to wait for up to 20'.
+A message appears when the bootstrap completes, and you can check if it works in the ways described in the [usage section](#accessing-it).

 ## Configuration file
 Everything related to the behaviour of the app is defined in the top-most `.env` file.
 Most important parameters are: